A list of the Limits in MySQL

 ⚈ 4B tables.
 The OS is likely to croak long before that.

 ⚈ Max key length: 3500

 ⚈ Default limit on MyISAM table size of 2**48 (256TB) bytes.
 Hard limit of 2**56 bytes for a table.
-(See myisam_data_pointer_size and CREATE TABLE)
+(See myisam_data_pointer_size (defaults to 6 bytes = 48 bits) and MAX_ROWS and AVG_ROW_LENGTH and CREATE TABLE)

 ⚈ Do not bother with FIXED versus DYNAMIC.